Skip to main content

 Stage 1: Learn New Cards

 Go through new cards slowly.
-Read both sides, try to understand the concept, don’t just memorise blindly.
-Group cards by topic (keep all Biology respiration cards together, for example).
+Read both sides, actually understand the concept—don’t just memorise blindly.
+Group cards by topic initially.
+All your Biology respiration cards together, all your History Cold War cards together.
+This makes the first pass manageable.

 Stage 2: Sort Into Piles